silverstripe/cwp/docs/en/developer.md

 This means you will need to fork the framework Git repository, change the `composer.json` in your project to the new fork repository URL, and then run `compass update` on project environments that need the new framework code.

-## Installing wkhtmltopdf for HTML to PDF export
+## HTML to PDF export

 CWP provides some tools out of the box for generating downloadable PDF versions of pages.

 We are using [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) to generate the PDF, internally it uses WebKit to render the HTML into a PDF.

+### How it works

+A special `$PDFLink` variable is provided to the templates, which gives you a link to access and download a PDF.
+The first time the PDF is generated, a cached copy is stored into `assets/_generated_pdfs` which means subsequent users will download the cached copy.

+Whenever a CMS user publishes or unpublishes a page, the cached PDF file in `assets/_generated_pdfs` is deleted.
+This means that the user is either forced to download a newly generated PDF, or in the case of unpublishing a page altogether, the cached PDF file is no longer available to download.

+### Limitations

+Draft content cannot be exported to PDF, due to the fact that generated PDF files are publically accessible by anyone viewing the website, there are no permission checks when accessing files directly in the browser.

+### Installing wkhtmltopdf in your development environment

 <div class="notice" markdown='1'>
 Notes:

-The CWP test and production servers you'll be deploying your site on already contain the `wkhtmltopdf` binary installed, so the following steps are only necessary to follow if you're setting this up on your local development machine.
+The CWP test and production servers you'll be deploying your site to already have `wkhtmltopdf` installed.
+These instructions are only necessary if you want to develop the PDF export functionality in your development environment.

 The instructions below assume you're on a Linux environment.
-There is a Mac OS X download, and there may be a Windows binary for `wkhtmltopdf`, but they have not been tested.
+There is a Mac OS X download, and there may be a Windows binary for `wkhtmltopdf` but they have not been tested.
 </div>

  1. [Download wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/downloads/list) for your system type: